Who are the Best 401(k) Providers for Small Business?

 The state of the small business retirement market has been making the press a lot recently.
 As the Wall Street Journal says, “Among companies with 100 or fewer employees—a group that employs about 42 million people, or one-third of the private-sector workforce—only 14% sponsor a retirement plan, according to an estimate by the Government Accountability Office.”
 Plagued by high fees, systems designed for big companies, and compliance challenges, it’s no wonder that many smaller companies have difficulties administering a 401(k) plan.

 Thankfully, disruption is in the air, and there are a host of new providers looking to change the status quo and make it easier for SMBs to sponsor retirement plans.
-We’ll highlight some of the providers mentioned in three well-known publications, The Wall Street Journal, The New York Times and Employee Benefits Adviser, so that you can build a list of providers to consider when upgrading your company’s 401(k) plan.
+We’ll highlight some of the providers mentioned in three well-known publications, The Wall Street Journal, The New York Times and Employee Benefits Adviser.
+We also summarize reviews of some of the best 401(k) providers from financial technology review site, InvestorJunkie.
+We hope that these lists can help you find the best providers to consider when upgrading your company’s 401(k) plan.

 Let’s see which vendors are considered by the press as the best small business 401(k) providers.